Bira/octopus-carnival/_drafts/lphr-scene-05.md

 kinda weak but that last lemure took a lot of killing and managed to inflict some damage before it was taken down.
 Let's increase the Chaos Factor to 6.

-Let's also add the Livery Grimbles as "characters".
+Let's also add the Livery Grimples as "characters".
 In the default campaign they were enemies to be exterminated, but here they're peaceful and might come up again.